koenderks/aRtsy/README.md

 *"If you laugh at a joke, what difference does it make if subsequently you are told that the joke was created by an algorithm?" - Marcus du Sautoy, The Creative Code*

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
 The package provides algorithms for generating artworks in `ggplot2` that incorporate some form of randomness (depending on the set `seed`).
-Each algorithm is implemented in a separate function that has its own parameters you can tweak to produce something unique.
+Each algorithm has its own parameters you can tweak to produce something unique.

 Good luck hunting for some good `seed`'s!

 ## Artwork of the day

-Every 24 hours this repository generates and tweets a random artwork using the `aRtsy` package.
+Every 24 hours this repository randomly generates and tweets an artwork using `set.seed(Sys.date())`.
 The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
 This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/daily.png' width='400' height='400'>